Binomial Edge Ideals of Unicyclic Graphs: Preliminaries

 \section{Preliminaries}

 Let $G$ be a simple graph with the vertex set $[n]$ and edge set $E(G)$.
 A graph $G$ on the vertex set $[n]$ is said to be a \textit{complete graph}, if $\{i,j\} \in E(G)$ for all $1 \leq i < j \leq n$.
 We denote the complete graph on $n$ vertices by $K_n$.
 For $A \subseteq V(G)$, the \textit{induced subgraph} of $G$ on the vertex set $A$, denoted by $G[A]$, is the graph such that for $i, j \in A$, $\{i,j\} \in E(G[A])$ if and only if $ \{i,j\} \in E(G)$.
 For a vertex $v\in V(G)$, let $G \setminus v$ denote the induced subgraph of $G$ on the vertex set $V(G) \setminus \{v\}$.
-For a subset $U\subseteq V(G)$, if the induced subgraph $G[U]$ is a complete graph then $U$ is called a clique.
-A vertex $v$ of $G$ is said to be a \textit{simplicial vertex} if $v$ is contained in only one maximal clique.
-If $v$ is not a simplicial vertex, then $v$ is called an internal vertex.
+For a subset $U\subseteq V(G)$, if the induced subgraph $G[U]$ is a complete graph then $U$ is called a \textit{clique}.
+A vertex $v$ of $G$ is said to be a \textit{simplicial vertex} if $v$ belongs to only one maximal clique.
+If $v$ is not a simplicial vertex, then $v$ is called an \textit{internal vertex}.
 The number of internal vertices of $G$ is denoted by $\iv(G)$.
 For a vertex $v$ in $G$, $N_G(v) := \{u \in V(G) : \{u,v\} \in E(G)\}$ denotes the \textit{neighborhood} of $v$ in $G$ and $G_v$ is the graph with the vertex set $V(G)$ and edge set $E(G_v) =E(G) \cup \{ \{u,w\}: u,w \in N_G(v)\}$ i.e., $G_v$ is obtained from $G$ by making a complete graph on $N_G(v)\cup \{v\}$ in $G$.
-Also, we set $N_G[v]:=N_G(v)\cup \{v\}$.
+Set $N_G[v]:=N_G(v)\cup \{v\}$.
 The \textit{degree} of a vertex $v$, denoted by $\deg_G(v)$, is $|N_G(v)|$.
 A \textit{cycle} on the vertex set $[k]$, denoted by $C_k$, is a graph with the edge set $\{i,i+1:1\leq i\leq k-1\}\cup \{1,k\}$ for $k\geq 3$.
 A graph is said to be a \textit{unicyclic} graph if it contains exactly one cycle as a subgraph.
 The \textit{girth} of a graph $G$ is the length of a shortest cycle in $G$.
-A graph $G$ is called a chordal graph if $G$ contains an induced cycle, then the length of that cycle must be $3$.
-A graph is a \textit{tree} if it does not have a cycle.
-A forest is a disconnected graph whose components are tree.
-A vertex $v\in V(G)$ is said to be a cut vertex if $G\setminus v$ has more number of components than of $G$.
-A \textit{block} of a graph is a maximal nontrivial connected subgraph having no cut vertex.
-A connected graph $G$ is called a \textit{block graph} if every block of $G$ is a complete graph.
-A disconnected block graph is a disconnected graph whose each component is a block graph.
+A graph $G$ is called \textit{chordal} if every induced cycle of $G$ has $3$ vertices.
+A connected graph is a \textit{tree} if it does not have a cycle.
+A \textit{forest} is a disconnected graph whose components are trees.
+A vertex $v\in V(G)$ is said to be a \textit{cut vertex} if $G\setminus v$ has more components than $G$.
+A \textit{block} of a graph is a maximal nontrivial connected subgraph which has no cut vertex.
+A graph $G$ is called a \textit{block graph} if every block of $G$ is a complete graph.
 It is easy to see that $G$ is a block graph if and only if $G$ is a chordal graph with the property that any two maximal cliques intersect in at most one vertex.
 A connected chordal graph $G$ is said to be a \textit{generalized block graph} if three maximal cliques of $G$ intersect non-trivially, then the intersection of each pair of them is the same.